oxiby/oxiby-docs/src/guide/conditions.md

 Our program always says "hello" to the person we're greeting.
 What if we want to change our greeting depending on who is greeted?
-We can do that with conditional expressions.
+We can do that with conditional expressions, which are expressions that evaluate to boolean values, either `true` or `false`.

 ```oxiby
 // File: examples/chapter_03_conditions/hello_world.ob